royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 - In every place you need the resource, require/import it and await

 # The Problem
-You have a module that hold a resource that need to be initialized.
+You have a module that use a resource which need to be initialized.
-This can be opening a DB connection, loading configuration or loading some cache.
+This can be a DB connection that need to be opened, a configuration that need to be loaded, or a cache that need to be warmed up.

 # The Old Way
 I'll use a DB connection initialization in a web server as an example.